Ilyas-DL/GPU-Accelerated-Dropout-Ablation-Study-on-CIFAR10/README.md

 ![Dropout Ablation Hidden 1024](plots/dropout_ablation_hidden_1024.png)

+We observe in all experiments that the default MLP performs best during training but does worse in validation compared to all other dropout variants.

 ## Implementation Methodology and AI Assistance

 All scripts generated with Gemini-pro 3.1.
 All code manually checked, data analysis and experiments designed by me.